NateRich.net Docs Lab Tools

 phasewhat happens

-OpenTickets are on sale at Ξ0.005 each.
+OpenTickets are on sale at the selected variant's configured price.
 Donations can be sent any time and go 100% to the pot.

 ArmedThe deadline block has passed.
 The round is locked — no new tickets.
 Anyone can call requestDraw().